google-deepmind/torax/docs/configuration.rst

 Shortcuts:

-Passing a single float value is interpreted as defining a constant profile for all times and For example ``Ti: 6.0`` would be equivalent to passing in ``Ti: {0.0: {0.0: 6.0}}``.
+Passing a single float value is interpreted as defining a constant profile for all times.
+For example ``Ti: 6.0`` would be equivalent to passing in ``Ti: {0.0: {0.0: 6.0}}``.

 Passing a single dict (instead of dict of dicts) is a shortcut for defining the rho profile